-Hyperon is the business rules engine behind powerful RCM platforms that provide a smooth healthcare journey by automating repetitive and long processes.
+Hyperon is the business rules engine behind powerful RCM platforms that provide a smooth healthcare journey by automating repetitive and long processes while bringing down healthcare costs.
 By shortening the amount of time it takes for them to complete prior authorization and eligibility screening, healthcare providers can focus on other critical tasks, such as payment collections.

 Benefits of Optimizing Your Revenue Cycle Management Solution with Hyperon

-Hyperon streamlines critical processes such as managing patient financial records while cutting down on time between seeing the patient, billing, and reimbursement by interacting with other systems.
+Hyperon streamlines critical revenue cycle management such as managing patient financial records while cutting down on time between seeing the patient, billing, and reimbursement by interacting with other systems.